urja2001/Databricks-Complete-Notes-HandsOn/Chapter 1 -  RDD & Types of RDD operations/README.md

  -- Define the logical execution plan for data. <br>
  -- They are lazy, meaning they are only applied when an action is called. <br>
  -- Modify data structures, generating a new lineage <br>
+ -- They are of 2 types  1.
+Narrow      2.
+Wide

 --
 Actions